Cape Breton’s island playground is abundant with activity and a landscape

 Hike meandering trails through old growth forest stands, hug highland mountaintops, or traverse to the base of a stunning waterfall.
 With so much coastline, there are many seaside trails that offer expansive ocean views, such as the popular Skyline Trail which leads to a breathtaking headland above the Atlantic.
+Please respect your surroundings and follow the proper Trail Etiquette.

 Whether you prefer hiking deep into the woods to pitch a tent or pulling into a campsite by car, one thing is certain, you will be amazed by one of our 5000-star camping accommodations.
 Cape Breton is home to more than 25 private campgrounds, 3 provincial camping parks, and 6 spectacular campgrounds in the Cape Breton Highlands National Park.